kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 9: March 10, 2020

+**Today's Progress**: I worked on the Angular application.
+I worked on the ProductService.
+Still trying to fix the issues with the shopping-cart db.
+I also started my haskell repo.

+**Thoughts**: A long day I still need to get used to my new schedule.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/44f4d567cf752978eca79018c8ece67c39937aeb)

+---

 ### Day 8: March 9, 2020

 **Today's Progress**: I worked on the Angular application.
 I worked on refactoring the existing code and adding / designing the shopping-cart db.
 I haven't gone very far because I feel that I'm over my head with this project but I'll keep going because it has a lot of potential for learning.